electric-sql/electric/docs/usage/installation/service.md

 ### Compose

 You can deploy the sync service together with [a Postgres database](./postgres.md) in a Docker Compose file.
-For example:
+For example, save below contents to a file named `compose.yaml`:

 ```yaml
 version: '3.1'